Luis Ricardez-Sandoval, PEng (He/Him)

 • Novel and efficient mathematical formulations for optimal planning and scheduling of industrial-scale facilities to improve operations management in the manufacturing and analytical service sectors.

-Professor Ricardez-Sandoval’s research has been supported by the Government of Canada through its collaborative agencies (Canada Foundation for Innovation, Ontario Research Fund, Natural Sciences and Engineering Research Council of Canada, Mitacs, and CanmetENERGY); industrial partners (Activation Laboratories and Angstrom Engineering); and the Government of Ontario, through the Early Researchers Award granted by the Ministry of Research and Innovation.
-In addition, Ricardez-Sandoval has received graduate students and visiting scholars that have been financially supported by international agencies and institutions, such as Consejo Nacional de Ciencia y Tecnologia (CONACyT-Mexico), China Scholarship Council (CSC-China), Tampere University (Finland), and Universidad de Los Andes (Colombia).
+Professor Ricardez-Sandoval’s research has been supported by the Government of Canada through its collaborative agencies (Canada Foundation for Innovation, Ontario Research Fund, Natural Sciences and Engineering Research Council of Canada, Mitacs, and CanmetENERGY); industrial partners (Activation Laboratories, Cooper-Standard, Sanofi, Sartorius, Bank of Montreal); and the Government of Ontario, through the Early Researchers Award granted by the Ministry of Research and Innovation.
+In addition, Ricardez-Sandoval has received graduate students and visiting scholars that have been financially supported by international agencies and institutions, such as Consejo Nacional de Ciencia y Tecnologia (CONACyT-Mexico), China Scholarship Council (CSC-China), Technical University of Denmark (DTU-Denmark), Tampere University (Finland), and Universidad de Los Andes (Colombia).

-Professor Ricardez-Sandoval is also an Associate Editor of the Canadian Journal of Chemical Engineering.
+Professor Ricardez-Sandoval is member of the Editorial Board of Computers and Chemical Engineering Journal, and Associate Editor of the Canadian Journal of Chemical Engineering and Digital Chemical Engineering.

 Research Interests